Today I am going to talk about how to win in B2B with artificial intelligence.

 The trillion-dollar question is, “Where should B2B CEOs invest in artificial intelligence?”

-The Most Compelling Use of Artificial Intelligence in B2B
+The Most Compelling Use of Artificial Intelligence for B2B

 Think of the most miraculous things that artificial intelligence might do to improve the world.
 I’ll bet improving the efficiency of B2B sales and marketing is way down the list.